Triploidy is a rare lethal chromosomal (aneupliodic) abnormality caused by the presence of an entire extra chromosomal set.

 The serological markers can vary depending of whether the extra set of chromosomes are maternally (digynic) of paternally (diandric) derived.

-- maternal beta HCG / alpha feto protein
+- maternal beta HCG and alpha feto protein

 Sonographic features of pregnancies complicated by fetal triploidy are not uniform and the diagnosis cannot be made by ultrasound alone